Week 1: Play the Love Song

 Beautiful music is played with love.

-“[Love] is the language Jesus spoke, and we are called to speak it so that we can converse with him.
+“[Love] is the language Jesus spoke, and we are called to speak it so that we can converse with Him.
 It is the food they eat in God’s new world, and we must acquire the taste for it here and now.
-It is the music God has written for all his creatures to sing, and we are called to learn it and practice it now so as to be ready when the conductor brings down his baton.”
+It is the music God has written for all his creatures to sing, and we are called to learn it and practice it now so as to be ready when the conductor brings down His baton.”

 N.T.
 Wright, Surprised By Hope